-In this work, we investigate the production of heavy Majorana neutrinos ($m_N = 1000$--2900\,GeV) at a 3\,TeV Compact Linear Collider (CLIC) within the minimal Type-I seesaw framework, assuming flavor-symmetric mixings $|V_{eN}|^2 = |V_{\mu N}|^2$.
-We focus on the dominant decay channels $N \to \ell^\pm W^\mp$ and $N \to \nu h$, where CLIC's high center-of-mass energy produces highly boosted final states.
-This enables efficient identification of hadronic decays ($W \to q\bar{q}$, $h \to b\bar{b}$) through their characteristic fat-jet signatures ($J_W$, $J_h$).
-Our analysis establishes both $2\sigma$ exclusion limits and $5\sigma$ discovery potential, demonstrating CLIC's unique sensitivity to previously unexplored regions of the heavy neutrino parameter space beyond current experimental reach.
+In this work, we investigate the production of heavy Majorana neutrinos ($m_N = 1000$--2900\,GeV) at a 3\,TeV CLIC, assuming flavor-symmetric mixings $|V_{eN}|^2 = |V_{\mu N}|^2$.
+We focus on the dominant decay channels $N \to \ell^\pm W^\mp$ and $N \to \nu h$, where the high center-of-mass energy of the CLIC produces highly boosted final states.
+This enables efficient identification of hadronic decays ($W \to q\bar{q'}$, $h \to b\bar{b}$) through their characteristic fat-jet signatures ($J_W$, $J_h$).
+Our analysis establishes both $2\sigma$ exclusion limits and $5\sigma$ discovery potential, demonstrating the unique sensitivity of the CLIC to previously unexplored regions of the heavy neutrino parameter space beyond current experimental reach.

-This paper is organized as follows: Section~\ref{sec:model} presents the theoretical framework for Majorana neutrino production and decay.
+This remainder of this paper is organized as follows: Section~\ref{sec:model} presents the theoretical framework for Majorana neutrino production and decay.
 Section~\ref{sec:analysis} details the collider analysis methodology, including signal and background simulations.
-Finally, we give a summary in Sec.~\ref{sec:conclusion}.
+Finally, we present a summary in Section~\ref{sec:conclusion}.